mercutiojohn/docs.vidol.chat/docs/role-manual/attributes/system-role.en-US.md

 ---
 title: Character Setting
-description: 'The character setting corresponds to the systemRole field in the LLM API, used to guide model behavior and establish the AI's persona, personality, abilities, and boundaries.'
+description: The character setting corresponds to the systemRole field in the LLM API, used to guide model behavior and establish the AI's persona, personality, abilities, and boundaries.
 keywords: character setting, LLM, systemRole, field, model behavior, persona, personality, abilities, boundaries
 icon: masks-theater
 ---